 New Orleans Fire and Burn Injury Attorney

+At Cueria Law Firm, LLC, our burn injury attorney has witnessed the physical and psychological scars faced by those injured in an accident involving fire, extreme temperatures, or friction.
 The Louisiana legal system outlines a burn injury victim’s rights to compensation in the event their injuries occurred in an accident which was the fault of or due to the negligence of another person.
 These can be mistakes or, in some cases, intentional or deliberate actions.

 Accidents Which Lead to a Burn Injury

-We often face risks of a burn injury as we go about our day, and don’t realize it.
-Whether in a home, place of business or a workplace, if a burn risk is present, the owner or operator of the property has a duty to warn visitors or workers of their risk.
+We often face risks of a burn injury as we go about our day and don’t realize it.
+Whether in a home, place of business, or a workplace, if a burn risk is present, the owner or operator of the property has a duty to warn visitors or workers of their risk.
 Otherwise, they may be found negligent and held liable for an accident which resulted in injury.
 A few examples of burn injury cases in which injured party can seek compensation for their suffering include:

 - Burns caused by accidents in a restaurant or café